johnwesterman/illumio_core/README.md

 ## Reseting an environment

 While rare it has been known that a false start or mis-configuration will cause a system to need to be reset.
 This command should be used with caution as it will reset the persistent data store and other critical data in the system.
 If you are using a MNC this will need to be done on every node that is in a cluster.

 The command is very destructive to a running system.
-You should have a backup of your data before doing this if that is desired.
+This is essentially starting over.
+All of the database contents will be irreversably deleted.
+[You should have a backup](#backups) of your data before doing this if that is desired.

 ```
 sudo -u ilo-pce /opt/illumio-pce/illumio-pce-ctl reset
 ```
 Once you do a reset you will need to start the PCE.
 Reference the section titled ["Start and run the PCE"](#pce-start) and "Initialize the PCE Software" above.
 Once the PCE is in runlevel 1 you will need to recreate the database and set up the org as mentioned above.
-This is essentially starting over.

 If you have installed a VEN repo you do not have to recreate that step in the reset process.